St George's Church, West Grinstead: The chapel of the Blessed Mary

 The first mention of a Lady Chapel which is situated in the south-east corner of the church is in 1442 It was stipulated that it would be renovated as a chantry chapel for the repose of Sir Hugh Halsham, a veteran of the Battle of Agincourt, and his second wife Phillippa.
 Other members of his family are also laid to rest in the chapel.
 There are important brasses of Lord and Lady Halsham dating to the 1440s and a piscina, a stone basin used for the ablution of the communion vessels after Mass in Catholic and pre-Reformation churches remains.
 The altar that likely stood in the chapel is missing.

 On the west wall of the chapel is a Baroque cartouche shaped mural to Richard Caryll (d.1701) and his wife Frances (d.1704) and to his brother Peter, a benedictine monk who died at the English seminary in Douai.
 The work is attributed to William Woodman the Elder (1654–1731).
-Beneath the chapel is the vault of the Burrell family and on the south wall a memorial to Walter Burrell (d.1831) and Charles Wyndam Burrell (d.1827).
+Beneath the chapel is the vault of the Burrell family and on the south wall a memorial to Sir Walter Burrell, 5th Baronet (d.1831) and Charles Wyndham Burrell (d.1827).
 An oak screen added in 1912 is further work by Charles Eamer Kempe's workshop.